juaristi22/microimpute/docs/models/imputer/implement-new-model.md

     print(predictions[q].head())
 ```

-## 5. Integrating with the Benchmarking Framework
+## Integrating with the benchmarking framework

 The new `NewModel` model is then ready to be integrated into the MicroImpute benchmarking framework.
 Here's how you would compare it with other models: